sebastianruder/NLP-progress/english/relationship_extraction.md

 | MVRNN (Socher et al., 2012)         | 82.4  | [Semantic Compositionality through Recursive Matrix-Vector Spaces](http://aclweb.org/anthology/D12-1110) | [pratapbhanu's Reimplementation](https://github.com/pratapbhanu/MVRNN) |

+# FewRel

+The Few-Shot Relation Classification Dataset (FewRel) is a different setting from the previous datasets.
+This dataset consists of 70K sentences expressing 100 relations annotated by crowdworkers on Wikipedia corpus.
+The few-shot learning task follows the N-way K-shot meta learning setting.
+It is both the largest supervised relation classification dataset as well as the largest few-shot learning dataset till now.

+The public leaderboard is available on the [FewRel website](http://zhuhao.me/fewrel).

 [Go back to the README](../README.md)